Kneaded That

 Picture of sourdough lemon pound cake covered in a lemon glaze and lemon zest.

-Step 4: Finish: Make the glaze and pour onto the cooled loaf.
+Step 4: Finish: Cool completely, then whisk the glaze and pour it over the cooled loaf.
+Let it set 15–20 minutes before slicing.

 Weigh your ingredients!
 Using a kitchen scale ensures your measurements are accurate, which is key for getting consistent results in baking.
 It takes the guesswork out of measuring and helps your recipes turn out exactly as intended every time.